This page is for our pet insurance customers to keep up with occasional updates we make to our policy documents.

 Under the heading 'Cover if your pet needs medical treatment - Behavioural treatments':

-- We have stated that behavioural conditions must be diagnosed by a vet
+- To claim for a behavioural condition, this must first be diagnosed by a vet.

 Under the heading 'Cover if your pet is lost or stolen – Advertising and Reward':

-- Our cover has been expanded to include advertising a reward for your pet’s return where you did not pay for your pet.
-This can be up to twice the market value of your pet but you must get our approval before offering this reward
+- Our cover has been expanded to include advertising and reward for your pet’s return where you did not pay for your pet.
+This can be up to twice the market value of your pet but you must get our approval before offering this reward.
+We hope this change means we can help more customers whose rescue pets go missing.